thiagodp/router/readme.md

 ### HttpResponse

-HTTP response.
+> Interface that represents an HTTP response.

 Most of its methods are chainable, that is, you can call them in a sequence.
 Example:
 ```php
 $response->status( 201 )->send( 'Saved successfully.' );
 ```